mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an economist.
-I study markets and organizations using search, assignment, and relational contracting theory.
+I study markets and organizations.
+I like to use search, assignment, and relational contracting theory, and often rely ok causal inference tools.
 My research spans contexts: firm organization, the economics of artificial intelligence, housing policy, and currency design.

 I work as an assistant professor in management and strategy at [HKU Business School](https://www.hkubs.hku.hk/), with a joint appointment in economics, and a courtesy appointment at [HKU School of Governance and Policy](https://sgp.hku.hk).